Kadhal Kirukkan: Reception

 Malathi Rangarajan of The Hindu wrote, "IF THE story borrowed needs to be refurbished, it ought to be done.
 So when "Deewangee" comes to Tamil as "Kadhal Kirukkan" (from Variety Films) the director could have improved upon the original, instead of just being satisfied with the introduction of a new comedy track.
 All the same, "Kirukkan" has his bright moments too".
 Malini Mannath of Chennai Online wrote "Finally, the director’s earlier films ‘Ennamma Kannu’ and ‘Charlie Chaplin’ were light-hearted entertainers.
 The director should have stuck to the genre he is comfortable in!".
 Mister Lee of Kalki wrote the screenplay goes smoothly till the break, then it stumbles and goes off the track, nothing much sticks in the mind including the climax.
 Indiainfo wrote, "Director Shakthi Chidambaram who had earlier given us comedy films like CHARLIE CHAPLIN, offers an okay thriller.
 KHADALA KIRUKKAN, remake of Hindi hit film, DEEWANGEE, solely relies on Parthiban's acting skills and his histrionics.
 He excels in the role of complex man too.
 But the film is not developed properly to suit the Tamil audiences except the introduction of comedy track done by Vadivelu".
 Deccan Herald wrote "The story is ‘adopted’ from the Hindi film Deewangee.
 The film moves at a good pace but once the suspense is out that Parthiban was only ‘acting’ as a man with dual personality, the film loses its momentum".
+Sify wrote "What can you say about this unbelievable yarn as the director’ attempts to make a thriller falls flat.
+Bits and shards have been taken from various films including Kamal’s Guna.
+Parthipan has gone overboard and hams.
+Richa Pallod is too cosmetic.
+Vineeth at last gets a meaty role as Gautham.
+Deva seems to be inspired by S.A.Rajkumar tunes!
+Don’t venture to see this Parthipan’s ego-trip".